storybookjs/marko/app/server/README.md

 ---

-Storybook for HTML is a UI development environment for your plain HTML snippets.
+Storybook for Server is a UI development environment for your plain HTML snippets rendered by your server backend.
 With it, you can visualize different states of your UI components and develop them interactively.

 ![Storybook Screenshot](https://github.com/storybookjs/storybook/blob/master/media/storybook-intro.gif)